 They provide an environment in which rules are followed, safety is a priority, and a sense of order prevails.
 When there are no officials, athletes can’t compete the way their parents did.

-“Officials set a tone for a game,” said Freddy Coleman, director of the Sanford POWER Basketball Academy.
+“Officials set a tone for a game,” said Freddy Coleman, basketball director of the Sanford Sports Academy.
 “They allow kids to have great experiences with the sports we all love.
 When they’re consistently getting badgered by parents and coaches, it just creates a negative experience for the athlete.”

 Officiating shortage by the numbers